 Can alcohol cause a heart attack?

-Yes, alcohol can cause a heart attack.
 Heavy and long-term alcohol use can increase the risk of developing cardiovascular diseases, including coronary heart disease and heart attack.
 Alcohol can damage the heart muscle and increase blood pressure, which can lead to a heart attack.
 It can also contribute to the development of other risk factors for heart attack, such as obesity and high cholesterol.
-It is important to drink alcohol in moderation to reduce the risk of developing these and other health problems.
+It is important to drink alcohol in moderation to reduce the risk of developing these cardiovascular illnesses and other health problems.

 Can Alcohol Ever Be Good for the Heart?

-These benefits, however, only apply to low levels of alcohol consumption.
+These benefits only apply to low levels of alcohol consumption.
 The Centers for Disease Control and Prevention defines moderate drinking as consuming two beverages a day or less for men and one a day or less for women.
 If you experience chest pain after drinking alcohol, you are likely to be drinking much more than the recommended limits.

 If you experience alcohol-related chest pain, don’t ignore it.
 You may like to try taking an antacid, which can ease symptoms if the pain is caused by acid reflux.
 However, if this has no effect or you consistently experience chest pain, seek medical advice.
 Correctly diagnosing chest pain is important and can, in some cases, be life-saving.